20 Franchises All Female Entrepreneurs Should Know

 With the organic food movement in full force and "going green" being a giant buzz word in the 21st century, there couldn't be a hotter market to enter.

-See our full list of top franchises for women, filtered by state.
+For more ideas, see our list of franchises organized by category, which you can filter by industry, investment level, and geography to narrow in on businesses you'd like to research further.
 You'll see that the variety of opportunities available has never been greater, with many top brands providing tripping over themselves to attract the female demographic to their franchise families.